 Many Daemen students choose to fulfill their Service Learning requirements abroad.
 Each January, students in all majors can choose to spend 2 weeks in the Dominican Republic working with our partner organization, Community Service Alliance (CSA), on sustainable community projects.
+Beginning in January 2017, we will be offering a service learning opportunity focused on social work and human trafficking in Northern Thailand.
 Contact Global Programs for further information.